andy@ideagroupatlanta.com | (404) 213-4416

 1. What makes a great speech?

 According to Lea, every great speech begins with the speaker.
-“Far and away, the most important thing is an readily engaged speaker who embraces the moment as an opportunity to give the audience something of value AND make himself/herself look good.
+“Far and away, the most important thing is an engaged speaker who embraces the moment as an opportunity to give the audience something of value AND make himself/herself look good.
 This assures there will be serious planning and preparation.”

 • Have a clear point and theme.